MiminkoMoje/Tutu-Bot/README.md

 `serverLogIdDM`: If someone DMs something at the bot, the messages can display in that channel.
 You can use the same channel as the `serverLogId` if you want

 `redditCredentials`:
-This bot uses Reddit for memes and most NSFW commands.
+This bot uses Reddit for some commands and most of the NSFW ones.
 In order to set up Reddit for the bot:
 -Proceed to [Authorized applications](https://reddit.com/prefs/apps/)
 -Press the "Create an app" button
 -Enter your application's name, its description and about and redirect uris